BlaqueDevs/se-assignment-day-4-software-project-management-BaneleCele/README.md

 - Facilitates accurate estimation of costs and timelines by focusing on individual tasks
 - Enhances communication among team members by providing a common framework for discussing project components
 - Improves risk management by identifying the critical parts of the project and allowing for focused risk assessment
+- Tracks progress by providing a framework for monitoring and control.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?